 - 2 tablespoons unsalted butter

-- 1/4 cup chopped white or yellow onion
+- 1/4 cup diced white or yellow onion

 - 4 large white button mushrooms, sliced